 - Explore your options and consider what you might do next.

 - Access legal information about family law and immigration status.

 - Make your own application to change your status by applying for `indefinite leave to remain' in the UK.

 - Settle into a new home and community and begin to feel safe again.

 - Deal with the impact of domestic violence on yourself and your children, to rebuild confidence and self-esteem.

 Apna Haq has a limited Hardship Fund which you can apply for if you are experiencing violence.
 If you qualify, we will give you short term financial support as you leave a violent situation in Rotherham.

-Money from the Hardship Fund can be for women with or without children for essentials such as housing, food, toiletries, children's clothes, public transport and so on.
+Money from the Hardship Fund is for women with children for essentials such as housing, food, toiletries, children's clothes, and public transport.

 There are two types of limited funds:

-- As part of the Muslim faith, people give a set proportion of their wealth to charity.
-Any funds that Apna Haq receives through zakat are available for Muslim women who are vulnerable and destitute.
+- Zakat.
+As part of the Muslim faith, people give a set proportion of their wealth to charity.
+Any funds that Apna Haq receives through zakat are available for Muslim women who are vulnerable.